 How many people don’t have car insurance in New York?

-The state of New York features one of the lowest percentages of uninsured drivers.
+New York has one of the lowest percentages of uninsured drivers.
 Only 4.1% of motorists in New York lack basic car insurance.

 Can your license be suspended for not having insurance in NY?

 Yes.
 New York suspends your driver’s license and, sometimes, your vehicle registration after you drive without insurance.
-New York may even revoke your license, and if so, you must pay $750 in reinstatement fees.
+New York may even revoke your license; if so, you must pay $750 in reinstatement fees.